david-macmahon/CoherentDedispersion.jl/README.md

 1. Create the pipeline for the first set of input files (i.e. for a scan)
 2. Run the pipeline for each set of input files (i.e. for each scan)

-# Creating the pipeline
+## Creating the pipeline

 The first step is to create the pipeline.
 This is done using the aptly named `create_pipeline` function.
-The `create_pipeline` function needs information about the GUPPI RAW data files, the dispersion measure to be dedispersed, the number of fine channels per coarse channel (if upchannelization is desired), and the number of time samples to integrate after detection.
-Additional optional keyword arguements can be used to increase buffering within the pipeline and to explicitly opt out of using CUDA (e.g. for testing).
+The `create_pipeline` function needs information about the GUPPI RAW data files, the dispersion measure to be dedispersed, the number of fine channels per coarse channel (if up-channelization is desired), and the number of time samples to integrate after detection.
+Additional optional keyword arguments can be used to increase buffering within the pipeline and to explicitly opt out of using CUDA (e.g. for testing).
 By default, CUDA will be used if the local system is determined to be "CUDA functional".

 ```julia
 create_pipeline(rawinfo, dm; nfpc=1, nint=4, N=2, use_cuda=CUDA.functional())
 ```

 The `rawinfo` parameter can be a `GuppiRaw.Header` object, the name of a GUPPI RAW file, or a Vector of names of GUPPI RAW files.
-The the latter two cases the first GUPPI RAW header of the only/first file will be used.
+The latter two cases the first GUPPI RAW header of the only/first file will be used.
 Generally, a Vector of GUPPI RAW names will be the most convenient to use.

-# (Re-)using the pipeline
+## (Re-)using the pipeline

 The pipeline object returned by `create_pipeline` can be passed to the `start_pipeline` or `run_pipeline` functions along with a Vector of GUPPI RAW filenames and an optional output directory (which defaults to the current directory).
 Both `start_pipeline` and `run_pipeline` start the asynchronous tasks that perform the dedispersion process and create the output file.
 Generally, `start_pipeline` is more versatile whereas `run_pipeline` can be more convenient for single pipeline applications.

 Both `start_pipeline` and `run_pipeline` can be called multiple times with the same pipeline object but different sets of (compatible) input files.
 As